| || |

 New Jersey is on the forefront of Transit - Friendly Land Use.
 In recent years there has been a growing recognition that transportation plays a key role in the creation and maintenance of livable and sustainable communities.
 With that in mind, NJ TRANSIT has pledged a strong commitment to working with New Jersey communities to implement transit-oriented development.

-NJ TRANSIT's transit-friendly program encourages growth and development where public transportation already exists.
-Not only is the community revitalization a benefit to the state, but transit-oriented development also reduces the growth of traffic congestion and improves air quality.
-In addition communities benefit as their train stations and surrounding areas are revitalized, making them attractive places for people to live, work and socialize.
+NJ TRANSIT's Transit-Friendly Planning, Land Use and Development Program (TFPLUD) encourages growth and development where public transportation already exists.
+Not only is community revitalization a benefit to the state, but transit-oriented development also reduces the growth of traffic congestion and improves air quality.
+In addition, communities benefit as their train stations and surrounding areas are revitalized, making them attractive places for people to live, work and socialize.

 Transit stations are situated in a wide variety of settings throughout New Jersey, ranging from older downtowns to established suburban commuter towns and villages.
 Many of these municipalities are experiencing pressure to chase "rateables," resulting in disconnected sprawl development rather than integrated, sustainable growth that respects the existing community fabric and takes strategic advantage of the presence of established transit.
 To balance competing priorities and multiple objectives, municipalities can create and implement sensitive, community-based plans to guide growth in a comprehensive manner, especially in areas where transit can stimulate new development opportunities.